November 21, 2022

 When it comes to cooking with cannabis, it can be easy to become caught up in the treat that you’re enjoying and forget about the amount of THC that you’re ingesting.
 Make sure that you carefully measure out how much you are taking in and only eat as much of the edible as recommended by a medical professional.

 For more information on cooking with cannabis and recipes to try, you can view this article that outlines all of the basics.
-Find the perfect cannabis to cook with and supply your dispensary with only at Stash House!
+Find the perfect cannabis to cook with and learn more about the distribution options with Stash House!
 Contact us today for more information.